Shopify 3D model AR product visualization on a smartphone with holographic product display

 Draco is a mesh compression library developed by Google.
 A typical 10 MB GLB file compresses to under 2 MB with Draco encoding, with no visible loss in mesh quality.
 Shopify’s model-viewer natively supports Draco decoding, so you do not need to decompress files before uploading.
 Tools like gltf-pipeline (command-line) or Blender’s GLB export settings can apply Draco compression in one step.

-Part 3: Step-by-Step: Uploading a 3D Model to a Shopify Product
+Part 3: How to Add a 3D Model to a Shopify Product

 Step 1: Go to Products in your Shopify admin and open the product you want to update.